nikcleju/IT_Course/Lectures/01_DiscreteInformationSources.md

 - Information brought by an event depends on the **probability** of the event

-- Rule of thumb: if you can guess something most of the times, it has little information
+- Rule of thumb: if you can guess something most of the time, it has little information

 - Questions: